Linuxfabrik/lfops/roles/repo_redis/README.md

 # Ansible Role linuxfabrik.lfops.repo_redis

-This role deploys the Redis Repository.
+This role deploys the package repository for [Redis](https://redis.io/) (an in-memory key/value store, typically used as a cache, session store or message broker).

 ## Tags